 The doctor told me that I’d need to take thyroid hormones for life (which my surgeon had already explained).
 He also explained how I would need to adjust the hormone levels over time (again nothing new to me).
 As our interpreter had to translate everything this took quite a bit of time.

-Eventually, I cut him short and asked about radiotherapy.
+Eventually, I cut him short and asked about radiotherapy in China.
 That was finally enough to get him to explain that their hospital doesn’t have an isolation unit.
 I would need to go to another hospital.
 For that, the waiting list was for six months.

 He wanted me to do some blood tests at the hospital that day.
 But I was already pretty frustrated and I decided that I’d rather do them in Putian.